Elizabeth Cavendish, Duchess of Devonshire: Life

 In May 1782, Bess met the Duke and Duchess of Devonshire in Bath, and quickly became Georgiana's closest friend.
-From this time, she lived in a triad with Georgiana and her husband, William, the 5th Duke of Devonshire, for about 25 years.
+From this time, she lived in a ménage à trois with Georgiana and her husband, William, the 5th Duke of Devonshire, for about 25 years.
 She bore two illegitimate children by the Duke: a daughter, Caroline St Jules, and a son, Augustus (later Augustus Clifford, 1st Baronet), who were raised at Devonshire House with the Duke's legitimate children by Georgiana.
 Georgiana grew ill and died in 1806; three years later, Bess married the duke and became the Duchess of Devonshire.
 He died two years later.

 Bess is also said to have had affairs with several other men, including Cardinal Ercole Consalvi, John Sackville, 3rd Duke of Dorset, Count Axel von Fersen, Charles Lennox, 3rd Duke of Richmond, and Valentine Quin, 1st Earl of Dunraven and Mount-Earl.
 Quin joined the Duchess as her travelling physician in Rome in December 1820, and afterwards attended her in that city during her fatal illness in March 1824.

 Lady Elizabeth was a friend of the French author Madame de Staël, with whom she corresponded from about 1804.

-Bess died on March 30, 1824, eighteen years to the day of Georgiana's death.
+Bess died on 30 March 1824, eighteen years to the day of Georgiana's death.